sheldonh/certmeister-rack/README.md

 # certmeister-rack

-certmeister-rack provides a rack application to offer an HTTP service around certmeister, the conditional autosigning certificate authority.
+certmeister-rack provides a [Rack](http://rack.github.io/) application to offer an HTTP service around [certmeister](https://github.com/sheldonh/certmeister), the conditional autosigning certificate authority.

 An example, using redis and rack and enforcing Hetzner PTY Ltd's policy, is available in [contrib/config.ru](contrib/config.ru).